Information for new Library users

 Each subject has a liaison librarian who can help you with any subject related enquiries.

 Staff on our Information Desks can help you with general enquiries - don't be afraid to come and ask for help!
-There are Information Desks on the Ground, 2nd, 3rd and 4th Floor of the Library.
+There is a general Information Desk on the Ground Floor of the URS Building.
+For subject enquiries make your way to the Information Desks on the upper floors of the Library.

 - Making the most of guide - provides a general introduction to the Library.